 When sociologist Caitlyn Collins was growing up, her mother, a successful sales director, would often say: “If we were in Europe, this would be so much easier!”
 Years later Collins wondered, was her mom correct?
-In her research, Collins now investigates how public policies affect family life in both Europe and the US.
-She shares some of her findings on the laws and cultural attitudes that shape women's careers and lives.
+Collins now investigates how public policies affect family life in both Europe and the U.S. She shares some of her findings on the laws and cultural attitudes that shape women's careers and lives.

 Claire Gauen (host): Hello, and thank you for listening to Hold That Thought.
 I’m your host Claire Gauen.
 You may have noticed a name change there – I got married over the summer.
 A lot of my friends have also recently gotten married, and even more are starting to have kids.
 With all the infants and toddlers around, I hear a lot about the stress that comes with trying to be a full-time parent and a full-time employee** at the same time.
 It’s a common problem – one that sociologist Caitlyn Collins has studied in depth.
 Collins’ interest in work-family conflict started long before she decided to become a sociology professor.

 Caitlyn Collins (guest): I grew up with a mom who worked as a director of sales and marketing, and both she and my dad worked really, really long hours like so many American parents do.

 CG: And, like so many American parents, sometimes they found childcare hard to come by.

 CC: You know I have vivid memories of when my mom couldn't find a childcare solution and she had a board meeting early in the morning.
 She'd put us in the car with sleeping bags, and we'd go to her boardroom meetings.
 My sister and I would sleep in the corner in sleeping bags, and it was my job to keep my little sister quiet so we didn't interrupt the meeting.